Catalyst Honours FAQ

 5. How do I know if a potential nominee is qualified?

-Catalyst Honours is designed to recognize individuals who have successfully undertaken efforts to accelerate progress for women in the workplace.
-They have advanced their organization(s), and, in some cases, their industry to a more gender-inclusive state.
+Catalyst Honours is designed to recognize individuals who have successfully undertaken efforts to accelerate progress for women across their intersecting identities in the workplace.
+They have advanced their organization(s), and, in some cases, their industry to a more inclusive state.
 These individuals demonstrate inclusive leadership behaviours in their day-to-day interactions in the workplace and beyond.
 We are looking for people from a variety of backgrounds and with different experiences, who demonstrate positive and sustainable progress for women at work.
-If you believe an individual’s background might be of interest, we encourage you to complete and submit a nomination package.
+If you believe an individual’s background and efforts might be of interest, we encourage you to complete and submit a nomination package.

 6. Can I nominate myself?

-We encourage you to nominate individuals who are making a difference in their industry.
-If you are interested in being nominated, you must be endorsed by someone who is familiar with your accomplishments and who will complete and submit the nomination form.
+If you are interested in being considered, you must be nominated by someone who is familiar with your accomplishments and who will complete and submit the nomination form.

 7. What experience should an applicant have?